 At the time, the company was producing shoes in a select number of countries and then shipping them globally as part of their giving initiative.
 Listening to their critics and analyzing the possibilities, what they realized was that moving production from global factories to local factories would actually align both their mission and business needs.

-As the first step towards its giving locally strategy, TOMS went on a mission to build a “responsible, sustainable” shoe industry in Haiti.
+As the first step towards its giving local strategy, TOMS went on a mission to build a “responsible, sustainable” shoe industry in Haiti.
 While the company had given many shoes to people in need, especially after the recent natural disasters the country faced, it was now also going to focus on providing jobs.
 By producing locally they’re also cutting costs on the shipping of their free shoes.
-The company’s long term strategy is to produce at least one third of all giving shoes in the places where they’re distributed.
+The company’s long term strategy is to produce at least one-third of all giving shoes in the places where they’re distributed.

 Instead of ignoring critics, the best thing you can do is take criticism and learn from it as a company.